 Organizing dozens of meetings, talking daily with state health officials, answering phones ringing nonstop.
-Creating webpages, training first responders.
-Devising contingency plans for nursing homes, the homeless, and Meals on Wheels: All part of how the county health departments across the Philadelphia and South Jersey region have been preparing for coronavirus.
+Creating web pages, training first responders.
+Devising contingency plans for nursing homes, the homeless, and Meals on Wheels: All part of how county health departments across the Philadelphia and South Jersey region have been preparing for coronavirus.

 Then came the news Friday: Two Pennsylvanians — one each in Delaware and Wayne Counties — were quarantined after testing positive for coronavirus, and Camden County added another person to New Jersey’s tally.
 And five Bucks County schools closed over concerns that students or staff may have been exposed to an out-of-state visitor who has since contracted the illness.

 For Camden and Delaware Counties, it was a test of the preparations officials around the region had been making for weeks.
 And for other counties, which for years have prepared how to respond to infectious diseases like measles or whooping cough, it was a reminder that a much bigger challenge could be headed their way.

 “What we’re doing now,” Montgomery County Commissioner Val Arkoosh said Wednesday, “is ramping up and preparing for what possibly could be a much larger volume of that type of work.”